 The Raptors MOU currently covers 93 species of birds of prey and owls (Pandionidae 1 species, Accipitridae 65 species, Falconidae 15 species, and Strigidae 12 species) which occur in 132 Range States in Africa, Europe and Asia.

 An Action Plan is included as an Annex to the Raptors MOU with the following key objectives:

 Signatories to the Raptors MOU commit to adopting and implementing measures to conserve migratory birds of prey and their habitats, for example, by: providing a legal framework to protect migratory species and a network of habitats and sites along their flyways; identifying important habitats, congregation sites and favoured routes; supporting relevant research and monitoring of populations, sharing results internationally; and, developing cooperative international projects and initiatives to promote effective conservation efforts.

 The Raptors MOU is administered by a Coordinating Unit based in Abu Dhabi, UAE.
-It is funded and hosted by the Environment Agency - Abu Dhabi, on behalf of the Government of the United Arab Emirates.
+It is hosted by the Environment Agency - Abu Dhabi, on behalf of the Government of the United Arab Emirates.